Important Notices for this Waterbody

 |Powhatan Lakes – Low Lake Level|

-In 2018, the spillways of both lakes sustained storm damage that need substantial repair.
+The spillways of both lakes sustained storm damage that need substantial repair.
 The Powhatan Lakes are being maintained at lower levels (4–6 feet below normal pool) to limits the amount of discharge released through the spillways until repairs can be made.
 Planning for the repair project has begun and the agency is looking to secure funding to complete the repairs.
-We apologize for any inconvenience this may cause.
 Any updates on the repairs or water levels will be posted on this page.

 After nearly four years and $2 million, the Powhatan Lakes are back.
 At a rededication ceremony on April 24, 2008, the Virginia Department of Wildlife Resources (DWR) announced the completion of the work to rebuild the 66-acre lakes.
 A severe storm event caused overtopping of the upper dam in June 2004, and the eventual breaching of that dam and the subsequent chain-reaction breaching of the lower dam.
 Local news sources indicated that as much as five inches of rain may have fallen within a two-hour period.